zexihan/TuneS-client/README.md

 TuneS is a music search and social website powered by Spotify Web API.
 Major features are:

-* Serch subject by track / album / artist.
+* Search track/album/artist and view details.
 * Like subject or comment.
 * Comment on the subject.
+* Edit album/artist introduction and track lyric.
 * Follow users.
 * View user profile.